jaspervdj/turnstyle/website/home.md

 [Piet].
 Both encode programs as images, however, the similarities end at the syntax level.

-Where Piet is really a stack machine in disguise, Turnstyle is an encoding of the (untyped) [Lambda calculus].
+Where Piet is really a stack machine in disguise, Turnstyle harnesses the (untyped) [Lambda calculus].
 This allows for building more reusable images at a higher level of abstraction, while still keeping the specification small, making it relatively easy to develop new interpreters.

 This repository contains [the language specification](spec/), a reference